 Where you have provided information about your experience of breast cancer – including via a survey, focus group, questionnaire, or when we are talking to you by phone or email – we will explain what the information will be used for and whether it will be held anonymously or not.
 If the information will be held in a way that could be connected to you personally, we will ask your permission to store and use what you tell us.

 We will use this information for the purposes explained to you at the time of collection.

 We will never share your information with third parties for their own purposes.

-We also use suppliers known as ‘data processors’ to process data on our behalf, for example, to send out mailings.
-When enlisting the services of such suppliers we ensure that they are under a contractual obligation to only use your information in accordance with our instructions and for no other purposes.
+We also use suppliers known as ‘data processors’ to process data on our behalf to, for example, send out mailings.
+When enlisting the services of such suppliers we ensure they are under a contractual obligation to only use your information in accordance with our instructions and for no other purposes.